btorch/swift-setuptools/README.md

    * Install some packages and startup git-daemon-run, nginx
 6. Once the above is done, you can use the swift-node-setup utility to deploy swift nodes.
    The --help can provide some more information and the code itself as well

+There is a more detailed example under contrib but still under work